Aquaj/project-forms/README.md

 <sup>2</sup>: My direct hand was only applied for:
 - **the Heroku config of the project** to show them how quick a project can be put online as a motivation source.
 - **the adding of documentation** in hope they can use it to retain the concepts seen during this week-end as long as possible.
+- **the design of the views**, some of the students already knew Bootstrap so I designed the views to be both easy to code with it and agreeable to read.

 <sup>3</sup>: This Rails application consisted simply of `Message`s categorized under `Label`s with basic `scaffold`-generated views.